-To resolve these issues, Congress must pass the following bills that would promote competition in the market as well as address "patent thickets" and "obviousness-type double patenting," and "terminal disclaimers":
+To resolve these issues, Congress must pass the following bills from the 118th Congress that would promote competition in the market as well as address "patent thickets" and "obviousness-type double patenting," and "terminal disclaimers":

 - S. 113 The Prescription Pricing for the People Act - S. 150 The Affordable Prescriptions for Patients Act - S. 3583 and H.R.
 6986 A Bill to Address Patent Thickets